Generalized Filippov solutions for systems with prescribed-time convergence: Conclusion

 \section{Conclusion}

 It was shown that Filippov solutions of prescribed-time systems may in some cases fail to be continuable beyond the prescribed convergence time instant.
 To overcome this restriction, a definition of generalized Filippov solutions was introduced.
 Indefinite continuability of such generalized solutions was shown for systems with an attractive equilibrium and thus, in particular, for all systems featuring prescribed-time convergence.
 These results pave the way for theoretically sound combinations of new or existing prescribed-time approaches with other control techniques, such as sliding mode control.
+This was demonstrated by designing a combined prescribed-time/sliding-mode controller for a perturbed second-order integrator chain.